Build the skills crucial to your interests and career ambitions in development economics.

 You'll join a vibrant programme which provides a structured transition to independent research.

 Taught by leading researchers in the field, you'll gain a sound training in best practice methods of theory and applications in development economics with special emphasis on emerging market economies.
-You'll also have the opportunity to follow specialist pathways in, for example, finance and health.
+You'll also have the opportunity to follow specialist pathways in topics including finance and health.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.